Archipel Stations Community Radio

 The American archipelagos are extremely important because it was in these islands that the idea of Creolization, that is the blend of cultures, was most brilliantly fulfilled.
 Continents reject mixing whereas archipelagic thought makes it possible to say that neither each person’s identity, nor a collective identity, are fixed and established once and for all.
 I can change through exchange with the other without losing or diluting my sense of self.

-Archipel Stations is an online community radio open for contributions from all and anyone who would like to share their voice and/or work.
-The focus is on sound and narrative, finding in these two realms strong foundations for emancipation and encounters of the personal and the political, along with oneself and otherness, through shared experience and art.
+Archipel Stations Community Radio is an itinerant webradio occupying venues worldwide, from where events are broadcast and programs from elsewhere are transmitted live.
+We are a public-spirited platform.
+Our focus is on sound and narrative, finding in these two realms strong foundations for emancipation and encounters of the personal and the political, along with oneself and otherness, through shared experience and art.

 We welcome your contribution and encourage participants to share their sound art, music, storytelling, writing, experiences, podcasts of artistic, ecological, educational, social or political content, or simply their situated knowledges in whatever form that does not endorse hate speech or oppression in any way.
 We look forward to contributors of different backgrounds, ages, languages and who will transmit their material from all over the world.